 "These items mean the world to so many of our clients," said COA's CEO Suzanne Burke.
 "Sometimes they have to make the choice between these items and a meal."
-The project - which was a major undertaking - required a large physical space at the Butler County Fairgrounds, and 84 industrial-size rolls of bubble wrap to bring to fruition.
+The project was a major undertaking that required a large physical space at the Butler County Fairgrounds, and 84 industrial-size rolls of bubble wrap.

-The items in the boxes serve a practical purpose, but they've also provided a big psychological boost to older adults who've been disproportionately impacted by the pandemic.
-They appreciate they haven't been forgotten during this difficult time.
+The items in the boxes served a practical purpose, but they also provided a big psychological boost to older adults who were disproportionately impacted by the pandemic.
 One client, upon receiving COA's letter alerting her the box would arrive soon, said, "You get to the age of 80 years old, and all your family's gone, and not many friends left, it's just good to know that somebody's got your back, and it gives you hope, and it lifts your spirit."